 Cover while reheating to trap moisture and preserve that creamy consistency.

-FAQs About Loaded Mac and Cheese Bake
+Common Questions About Mac and Cheese Bake

 Can I make it ahead and bake later?

-Yes.
-Assemble the entire dish, cover, and refrigerate.
 When ready to bake, let it sit at room temperature for 15 minutes and then bake as directed.

 What’s the best cheese for a creamy result?